PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-09 17:47:02
+Last updated: 2024-04-09 17:47:35
-Random Quote: So young.
-Though mayhaps this was a blessing.
-Had he lived, he would have grown up to be a Frey.  -  Wyman Manderly
+Random Quote: Being a Mandalorian is not just learning about how to fight.
+You also have to know how to navigate the Galaxy.
+That way you'll never be lost. - Din Djarin